On the 4d superconformal index near roots of unity: Bulk and Localized contributions

-Subsection~\ref{subsec:35} studies particular examples of symmetry-breaking sectors~$\alpha$ with only vector bits contributions.
-In particular, it explains how the integration over bulk variables does not backreact the integration over bits.
-Section~\ref{ChiralWalls} studies examples of chiral bit contributions and explains how they reduce to some over vacua of an underlying A-model.
+Subsection~\ref{subsec:35} studies particular examples of symmetry-breaking sectors~$\alpha$ with only vector bit contributions.
+In particular, it details how the integration over bulk variables does not backreact the integration over bits.
+Section~\ref{ChiralWalls} studies examples of chiral bit contributions and explains how they reduce to sum over vacua of an underlying A-model.

-In section~\ref{Sec:Future} we share some questions/problems that we hope could lead us to conceptual progress in the near future.
-Further supporting computations and useful observations are relegated to the appendices.